lschierer/RUT/packages/luke/20050714/the-church-and-evolution.md

 ---

-title: The Church and evolution
+title: "The Church and evolution"
 date: 2005-07-14 23:43:22
 tags:
   -  evolution